reactivepixel/inventoryManager/readme.md

 |---|---|---|
 | `unit/shipped` | `POST` | `STATUS` |

-All orders with a status of "shipped" are returned.
-A total of all orders is also returned.
+These units have been sucessfully shipped from the warehouse.

 #### Request
+Units table is queried for all units with a status corresponding to shipped.

 ```javascript
 {